nicolastaffin/exif-rotate/README.md

 # Exif rotate

-Rotates image with GD folloxing image embeded exif orientation field.
+Rotates image with GD according to image embeded exif orientation field.
 Useful with mobile device pictures
 Tested with Kirby 2.5.5
 The plugin is free.